CrashyProjects/TTSVoiceSampler/README.md

 # TTS Voice Sampler
 TTS Voice Sampler is a Python script that allows you to generate audio files from text using text-to-speech (TTS) technology.
 With this program you can select different voices and modify the rate of speech to generate audio files that meet your specific needs.
 This script was **designed for Windows**, if you plan to use this script on a Linux distribution, note that it is unlikely to work as expected.
+This script is intended to use the default TTS voices folder.

 ## Requirements
 -   Python 3.6 or higher